IRTF-HRPC/draft-guidelines/draft-guidelines.md

 This document is not an Internet Standards Track specification; it is published for informational purposes.

 This informational document has consensus for publication from the Internet Research Task Force (IRTF) Human Right Protocol Considerations Research (HRPC) Group.
-It has been reviewed, tried, and tested by both by the research group as well as by researchers and practitioners from outside the research group.
+It has been reviewed, tried, and tested by both by the research group as well as by researchers and practitioners from outside the research group (for example see: https://gitlab.com/hr-rt/documents).
 The research group acknowledges that the understanding of the impact of Internet protocols and architecture on society is a developing practice and is a body of research that is still in development.

 --- middle